 - You cannot be on any sanctions lists worldwide.

-If you fulfill all of these requirements, you can apply for a Vanuatu passport.
+If you fulfill all of these requirements, you can apply for a Vanuatu citizenship.
 Here’s how in three simple steps.

-The first part of the application process is the due diligence.
+The first part of the application process is the due diligence process.
 This means submitting some of your main documents, a police check, and paying the $5,000 non-refundable fee for government processing and due diligence.

 If approved, there is a 99% chance you will get your passport.